SupremeHuaji/MoonFluid/README.md

 * Dimensionless analysis (Weber, Euler numbers)
 * Mathematical utilities (power functions, logarithms)

-The library is actively developed and aims to provide comprehensive coverage of fluid mechanics while being optimized for MoonBit.#   M o o n F l u i d  
+The library is actively developed and aims to provide comprehensive coverage of fluid mechanics while being optimized for MoonBit.
- 